 "Aa," Sanosuke said hoarsely as he lowered himself on to her, "I intend to make you mine."
 He shuddered as his body moved against hers, the coolness of her skin against his a delightful contrast.
 His body wanted, needed to move.
 His hips ached with restraint.

 Gently, Mara shifted beneath him, opening her legs up to him as he settled his weight on his elbows.
 She caressed his cheeks, then his mouth with her fingertips, her eyes tender and trusting.

 "I love you, Sano," she whispered, her voice low and soft.

 Sanosuke looked down at her beautiful face, his heart aching with emotion.
 He could tell Mara was nervous, but determined to follow where he led her.
 That trust, the trust she placed in him was humbling.

 "You sure about this?"
 He asked for the final time, while he could still stop if she wanted him to.

 Mara nodded, though her eyes held a hint of worry in them.
 "I don't want to disappoint you."

 Sano shook his head, "you couldn't disappoint me if you tried.
 I love you, Mara, and aim to spend the rest of my life proving it to you."
-He bent his head, kissing her deeply, as he felt her wrap her legs around his waist in preparation for what was to come.
+He bent his head, kissing her deeply in preparation for what was to come.

 To be continued in the next chapter.
 Have faith, there's a reason.